srl-labs/learn-srlinux/docs/get-started.md

 | 2 | clab-srlinux-srl2  | 4d4494aba320 | ghcr.io/nokia/srlinux | srl  |       | running | 172.20.20.4/24 | 2001:172:20:20::4/64 |
 +---+--------------------+--------------+-----------------------+------+-------+---------+----------------+----------------------+
 ```

-The labs we will use on this site will be deployed with containerlab.

 #### Deployment verification
 Regardless of the way you spin up SR Linux container it will be visible in the output of the `docker ps` command.
 If the deployment process went well and the container did not exit, a user can see it with `docker ps` command: